Ossau Iraty Basque AOP

 d texture and fragrantly fruity flavour when young that develops a sweeter, stronger flavour with age.
 Grana Padano is a very popular grating cheese, over pasta, soups and risotto.
 It can also be enjoy as a table cheese.

-Parmigiano Reggiano DOP since 1955- Denominazione d´ Origine Protetta (Designation of Origin Protected)
+Since 1955- Denominazione d´ Origine Protetta (Designation of Origin Protected)

 This very famous cheese has been made from raw cow milk since the early middle-ages in the region of the Po Valley.
 It is now produced all over the provinces of Modena, Reggio Emilia and Parma, in the municipalities on the left bank of the River Reno in the province of Bologna and in those on the right hand bank of the River Po in the province of Mantua.
 These huge cheeses are brined for several weeks after production before being left to dry.
 They are then moved to cellars to mature for a minimum of twelve months.
 There are three recognised levels of maturation - Minimum: 12 months, Vecchio: 18–24 months, Stravecchio: 24–36 months.